 The Versa is one of the first cars in this price category to feature electric power steering.
 In the past we have been disappointed in the poor feel of electric steering, but Nissan seems to have designed this system so it feels just as good as any hydraulically powered steering.
 No complaints here.

 The Nissan Versa delivers decent performance and has a surprising amount of interior space.
 It feels bigger than it actually is, which is a good thing.
 There's lots of room for back-seat riders.
-The hatch offers big cargo space.
+The Hatchback offers big cargo space.
 The Versa gets excellent fuel economy, particularly on the highway.
 The CVT works well, though it will feel a bit different at first.

 New Car Test Drive contributor John Rettie filed this report from Nashville, Tennessee.
 John F. Katz added some commentary.

 Nissan Versa base Sedan, five-speed manual ($10,990); base Sedan, four-speed automatic ($11,990); S Sedan, six-speed manual ($13,100); S Sedan, automatic ($14,100); S Hatchback, manual ($13,150); S Hatchback, automatic ($14,150); SL Sedan ($16,100); SL Hatchback ($16,530).

 Premium Package ($980) includes Intelligent Key system, Bluetooth hands-free phone system, steering wheel audio switches, leather-wrapped steering wheel, 16-inch alloy wheels.